isa-x/isa-x/README.md

 - 👋 Hi, I’m @isa-x
-- 👀 I’m interested in localisation, big data and language, chat-bots, LQA
+- 👀 I’m interested in l10n, big data and language, chat-bots, LQA
 - 🌱 I’m currently learning how to better understand language through data, and analysing features in spoken and written discourse
 - 💞️ I’m looking to collaborate on UX localisation, language data in Portuguese, international development
 - 📫 How to reach me: PM or visit https://compass.productions